Dealing with stress during COVID-19

 If this is difficult or unfamiliar, do what we know to do.
 If we are sick, we see a doctor; if our transmission fails, we bring our car to a mechanic.
 We recognize when we need help and we seek it.

 That’s what we do.
 Foothills Counseling is a friend and neighbor.
-We’ve been here for over 25 years.
+We’ve been here for almost 30 years.
 We are a non-profit and charge on a sliding scale.
 We make it affordable.
 That’s what we do.
 Just pick up the phone or send an email.

 Are you experiencing: